 // pre(m) = value of m before event occured

 loop

-solve (1) for the unknowns, with pre(m) fixed
+solve (1) for the unknowns, with pre(z) and pre(m) fixed

+'''

+'''

-if m == pre(m) then break
+if z == pre(z) and m == pre(m) then break

+pre(z) := z

 pre(m) := m

 end loop

 '''

-Solving (C.1) for the unknowns is non-trivial, because this set of equations contains not only Real, but also Boolean and Integer unknowns.
-Usually, in a first step these equations are sorted and in many cases the Boolean and Integer unknowns can be just computed by a forward evaluation sequence.
-In some cases, there remain systems of equations (e.g. for ideal diodes, Coulomb friction elements) and specialized algorithms have to be used to solve them.
+Solving (C.1) for the unknowns is non-trivial, because this set of equations contains not only Real, but also discrete-valued unknowns.
+Usually, in a first step these equations are sorted and in many cases the discrete-valued unknowns m can be just computed by a forward evaluation sequence.
+In some cases, there remain systems of equations involving m due to cyclic dependencies with y and z (e.g. for ideal diodes, Coulomb friction elements), and specialized algorithms have to be used to solve them.